BNasmith/PTForsyth/PTFWorkofChrist.md

 It is Himself in holy, changeless personality that says, " Thou shalt."
 Then the claim can only be honoured by personality of acknow- ledgment.
-But what does that mean ?
+But what does that mean?
 Some